Tree Generation Algorithm in the ASPxTreeList

 To build a tree, a tree list's data source should contain two additional fields.

-This field must contain values that indicate parent nodes, and the key values for the current node.
+This field must contain the parent node value.
 It should be assigned to the ASPxTreeList.ParentFieldName property.

 By default, if this value doesn't point to any other node, the node is added to the ASPxTreeList.Nodes collection, as you see with the first node displayed in the image below.
 Otherwise, the node is added to its parent's TreeListNode.ChildNodes collection.